Lee Byung-hun: 2018–present: Return to television and continued success

 In 2018, Lee made his television comeback in Mr. Sunshine, a historical war drama written by Kim Eun-sook.
 The series was a commercial and critical success, and Lee won the Grand Prize at the 6th APAN Star Awards.

 In 2019, Lee starred in the action film Ashfall.
 In 2020, Lee starred in the political drama The Man Standing Next.
 Both films were box office successes, and proved Lee's brand power as a lead actor.

 Lee also starred in the political thriller aviation disaster film Emergency Declaration, which premiered out of competition at the 74th Cannes Film Festival in July 2021 before its theatrical release in South Korea on August 3, 2022.

 In September 2021, he appeared on the first season of Netflix's survival drama Squid Game as the Front Man.
 At the 15th Asian Film Awards, he was awarded with Asian Film Excellence Award.
 He is the first Korean actor to be selected for the award, which is given for outstanding achievements in Asian cinema and culture.
 He reprised his role as the Front Man in the second season, released in December 2024, and later its third and final season, released in June 2025.

 In 2022, Lee starred in the tvN television series Our Blues written by Noh Hee-kyung.
-He will also appear Um Tae-hwa's disaster thriller film Concrete Utopia alongside Park Bo-young and Park Seo-joon.

-On September 14, 2023, Lee was one of the guest speakers chosen to introduce rock star Yoshiki at his imprint ceremony at the TCL Chinese Theatre.
+In 2023, Lee appeared in Um Tae-hwa's disaster thriller film Concrete Utopia alongside Park Bo-young and Park Seo-joon.
+On September 14, 2023, he was one of the guest speakers chosen to introduce rock star Yoshiki at his imprint ceremony at the TCL Chinese Theatre.

 In 2025, Lee was the star of 29th edition of Bucheon International Fantastic Film Festival's Actor Special Exhibition held from July 3 to 17.
 He also hosted the opening ceremony of 30th Busan International Film Festival.
+Lee also starred in Park Chan-wook's black comedy thriller No Other Choice, which premiered in competition at the 82nd Venice International Film Festival.
+For his performance, he was nominated for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.

 Other work

 Lee formed a management company, BH Entertainment, which manages many actors including Han Hyo-joo, Go Soo, Jin Goo, Jinyoung and Han Ji-min.
 He owns a shop, BHNC, which sells hats, scarves and wallets.

-Lee Byung Hun is noted in the video game industry for providing his likeness for the main character, Wayne Holden, in the 2006 game Lost Planet: Extreme Condition, for the Xbox 360, PS3 and PC.
+Lee is noted in the video game industry for providing his likeness for the main character Wayne Holden, in the 2006 game Lost Planet: Extreme Condition, for the Xbox 360, PS3, and PC.

-Ambassador roles
+Ambassadorship

 In 2010, Lee was named California's tourism promotion ambassador to Korea.

 In 2013, Lee was selected as an honorary ambassador for that year's annual meeting of the Association of Film Commissioners International, a group dedicated to helping facilitate international coproductions.
 The same year, he was appointed honorary ambassador to promote the 50th Grand Bell Awards.